asimihsan/notes/[course] social network analysis - 2012 - 001.md

 -	In contagion networks one node changing color / preference can cause a cascade.
 -	Implications for viral marketing - what small subset of nodes to choose to target for influence?
 -	Community structure:
-	-	Enable ideas to spread in the precense of thresholds; the dense intra-community ties allow this.
+	-	Enable ideas to spread in the presence of thresholds; the dense intra-community ties allow this.
 	-	Create isolated pockets impervious to outside ideas; the sparse inter-communiy ties allow this.
 	-	Allow different opinions to take hold in different parts of the network, see the previous point.
 -	What if you are bi-colour / bi-preference (i.e. both simultaneously), but with a cost `c`?
 	-	e.g. being bilingual may mean you're average at both, not expert at one.
 	-	Being bilingual reduces the incentive of others to choose between the two preferences, even if one is better or lower cost.
-Simply because bilingual nodes all the choice to be avoided.
+Simply because bilingual nodes allow the choice to be avoided.
 -	Nodes need to coordinate across a network but have limited horizons.
 	-	Want x neighbours to be a colour / preference.